Queen Mary's Grammar School: Academic performance

 Queen Mary's performs very well in exams across the board, with consistent success in the sixth form.
 In 2007, the school became a specialist Language College.
-The extra funds from this have, amongst other things, facilitated the building of a new wing of the school buildings.
-The school recently completed work on a new sports hall to support the current gym and swimming facilities.
+The extra funds from this have, among other things, facilitated the building of a new wing of the school buildings.
+The school built a new sports hall to support the gym and swimming facilities.
 The Science Block was also updated, with new Biology labs being built.
 A new sixth form block has been constructed and it opened late September 2012.
-The School is rated as 'Outstanding' by Ofsted.
+As of 2025, the school's most recent Ofsted inspection resulted in a judgement of Outstanding.

 Traditions

 The school's badge is based on the Heraldic badge of Queen Mary and reflects her parentage, being formed from half a Tudor rose (a symbol of Henry VIII) impaled with a sheaf of arrows (a symbol of Catherine of Aragon).
 The badge was modified slightly during the 2006/2007 school year.
 A fully red rose was changed to an accurate red and white Tudor rose, which is usually shown with a red outer rose and a white inner one.
-However the school's Tudor rose, based on early school records, has a white outer rose and a red inner one, which the College of Arms accepts as equally valid.
+However, the school's Tudor rose, based on early school records, has a white outer rose and a red inner one, which the College of Arms accepts as equally valid.
 Despite the update, there are still some subtle differences between the current badge and Queen Mary's.

 Activities

-Extracurricular activities are available for pupils, including plays and drama, sports teams, quiz teams, many subject-related societies, and a Combined Cadet Force contingent, comprising both Army and RAF sections.
+Extracurricular activities at Queen Mary’s Grammar School include drama, sport, music, and a Combined Cadet Force contingent comprising both Army and RAF sections.

-The school has a close relationship with its sister school, Queen Mary's High School.
-Pupils regularly collaborate in plays held at the boys' school, and yearly musical concerts at Walsall Town Hall.

-In sport, the school's Under 18 and Under 16 hockey teams both won the Staffordshire Cup for their respective age groups in the same season.

-QMGS also hosted the national finals of Junior Schools' Challenge quiz on 24 June 2007, with a team from the school winning the Plate Final.
-In 2008, the school hosted and reached the national final, losing in the final.

-The school is the only school in the country to have won the UKMT Junior Maths Team Competition twice, doing so in successive years.

-The school has a plaque in St George's Church, Ypres, to honour the ex-pupils of the school who died in the Ypres Salient and the Somme during World War One.
-The plaque was paid for by the QM Club and was formally unveiled during a Year 9 Battlefields trip.
+The school has a plaque in Saint George's Memorial Church, Ypres, to honour the ex-pupils who died in the Ypres Salient and on the Somme during World War One.
+The plaque was paid for by the QM Club and was unveiled during a Year 9 Battlefields trip.

-Every year, Year 7 students and the senior prefects visit Westminster Abbey, London to commemorate their founder on the Friday closest to 6 July.
-On this day, the youngest Year 7 pupil jointly lays a wreath with the Captain of School senior prefect.
+Every year, Year 7 students and senior prefects travel to Westminster Abbey to commemorate the school’s founder on the Friday closest to 6 July.
+All of Year 7, along with prefects and staff, lay a wreath on the tomb of Queen Mary.
+The tradition is that the wreath is jointly laid by the youngest member of Year 7 and the senior prefect.